PaulGuillen/PaulGuillen/README.md

 - 🌱 Responsible with schedules.
 - 👯 I’m looking to collaborate with other content creators.
 - 🥅 2022 Goals: Learn more about responsive web, and do an admin panel to management an app.
-- ⚡ I love listen to music, it makes me feel less stressed
+- ⚡ I love listen to music, it makes me feel less stressed.

 ### Connect with me: